 VF: I’d entirely disagree – higher thread count does not always equal higher quality.
 I would go one step further and say, not only should one not focus so much on thread count, but that one should actively avoid sheets that advertise super-high thread counts.
 Generally speaking, for well made sheets that use high quality cotton, there is a very limited benefit to thread counts over 300.
+Alternatively, Bamboo bedding is becoming extremely popular, especially when it comes to bamboo sheets.
 Companies that advertise thread counts of 800, 100, 1500, are either using creative math to inflate their thread counts or using sub-par materials like polyester.

 CL: So, what is thread count, and why has it been used to promote luxury for so long?